 My dryer will start and run ok, but the timer will not run, it just stays where you set it and runs continuously.
 Am I right to assume this is the timer motor gone bad, or should I check a few more things before ordering a new timer?

 Answer John, If you place the timer dial in the timed dry selection area and start the dryer, if the dial doesn't advance in a few minutes, then replace the timer 3979618 .
 If the timer doesn't advance in the "auto dry" selection(s), then this is an indication of a heating issue, and you'll need to check the exhaust venting and vent hood for clogs, kinks and restrictions.

 I have replaced the heating element and thermal fuse and hi limit thermostat and still unable to get any heat out of my dryer.

-Answer Hello usmc79.
-You will need to test and see where you are loosing voltage at.
-It is either the timer or the motor that could be causing the issue.
-Unplug the wires at the heater and trace to where you are loosing the voltage.
+Answer Hello Billy.
+You will need to trace the power for the heater and see where you are losing the power at.
+This will determine the bad part on the unit.
+It can even be the timer or the motor causing the no heat issue.
 You can test this with a multi-meter TJMA-DMT3.
 Here is a link on how to use a multi-meter. http://forum.appliancepartspros.com/oven-repair-including-ranges-cooktops/4810-how-check-continuity-ohmmeter.html